ucsb-cs16/w20/_lectures/lect03.md

 ---

+## Three key aspects of functions
+* Declaration (what are the inputs, outputs?)
+* Definition  (actual code for achieving the desired behavior)
+* Function call (using function)

+## Variable scope
+* Local vs. global variables

 ## Designing nested loops
 * When do we need a loop?
 * When do we need a nested loop?
 * Checking for limits
 * Practice with ASCII art (also topic of lab02)

-## Three key aspects of functions
-* Declaration (what are the inputs, outputs?)
-* Definition  (actual code for achieving the desired behavior)
-* Function call (using function)

-## C++ Memory Model
-* Program layout in memory: text, global data , heap and stack
-* The stack and its purpose
-* Global vs. local variables

 **Math Puzzle**
 One of the powers of computing is being able to do a brute-force search for a solution to a problem.
 Trial and error works just fine for some problems.
 In fact, computers can be especially good at such problems.
 Consider this: